 - Make sure the dog has somewhere comfortable to sleep

-- Make sure the house is not too cold, too hot, or too airless.
+- Ensure the house is not too cold, too hot, or too airless.

 - Don’t let the house fall into total darkness; all dogs are sensitive to this.